A compilation of online resources for Catholics during the Covid-19 pandemic.

 Malcolm McMahon OP, Archbishop of Liverpool, is to live-stream the Holy Week and Easter Services from the Metropolitan Cathedral of Christ the King, Liverpool.
 The stream can be accessed from the Metropolitan Cathedral’s website.
 The Archbishop said: "This year our Holy Week devotions will have to be different as we rightly respect government restrictions.
 We cannot physically gather as a worshipping community, but live-streaming gives us the opportunity to join together spiritually in sincere prayer and devotion as we commemorate the passion, death and glorious resurrection of the Lord."

-St Peters and the Winchester Martyrs RC Parish, of Winchester, Hants have been live-streaming for the past few weeks, with parish priest Fr Mark Hogan.
-More than 800 people viewed Mass on Palm Sunday and more than 300 regularly watching Evening Prayers and Mass every day.
-There will also be special Holy Week services for Maundy Thursday, Good Friday, the Easter Vigil on Saturday night and then Easter Mass on Sunday, as well as other opportunities to pray and join others for virtual sociability.
-The parish is also reaching out to anyone in the community who needs help and has launched PeterCares (PeterCares@
+St Peters and the Winchester Martyrs RC Parish, of Winchester, Hants have been live-streaming since lockdown began, with parish priest Fr Mark Hogan.
+Every day there is Morning Prayer, Evening Prayer and Mass at 7pm, and a 10 am Mass on Sundays.
+Numbers keep growing, and they have people joining from all over the world.
+The main Easter Mass had more than 2000 people participating.
+They are hosting a Virtual Prayer Room with many opportunities to pray and join others for virtual sociability.
+The parish is also reaching out to anyone in the community who needs help and has launched PeterCares (PeterCares@stpeterswinchester

 A new Sunday Liturgy for families with children of primary school age has been created by Ten Ten Resources to help enable Sunday prayer and worship during the period of church closures.